The Corporate Tax Planning Law Review: South Korea

 In line with OECD's BEPS initiative, the Korean government is expected to introduce additional anti-abuse rules and information reporting requirements to counter aggressive tax-planning initiatives.
 As such, multinational companies investing or planning to invest in Korea need to carefully monitor for developments in Korean tax and have their tax-planning ideas vetted to determine their viability by Korean tax professionals.

-1 Woo Hyun Baik is co-head of tax, Sean Kahng is a senior foreign attorney and Hae Ma Joong Kim is an attorney at Kim & Chang.
+1 Im Jung Choi is a senior tax attorney, Sean Kahng is a senior foreign attorney and Hae Ma Joong Kim is an attorney at Kim & Chang.